Eileenzyf/ISO-App-Prediction/README.1.md

 	- Go to [http://127.0.0.1:3000/](http://127.0.0.1:3000/) to interact with the current version of the app.

  - If running on RDS
-	 - Change the URI in `flask_config.py` to connect to the database in RDS by
+	 - Change the URI in `flask_config.py` to connect to the database in RDS by (in root directory)
 		 - ```bash
 			vi config/flask_config.py
 			 ```
-		- Then commenting out the `
+		- Then commenting out the `SQLALCHEMY_DATABASE_URI = 'sqlite:///../data/user_input.db'`
+	- Then in root directory, run

 ### Run each step separately
 ### 1. Set up environment